Zoidmania/pyllock/readme.md

     - This target installs dependencies defined in the _lock files_, not directly from `pyproject.toml`.

-If you want to _add_ new dependencies to an existing project, running `make update` will update your venv's base dependencies (`pip-tools` and `wheel`), lock the new dependencies, and install based on the new lock.
-This target is a convenience that runs the `venv`, `lock`, and `install` targets, in that order.
+If you want to _add_ or _remove_ dependencies to or from an existing project, running `make update` will update your venv's base dependencies (`pip-tools` and `wheel`), lock the new dependencies, and install based on the new lock.
+This target is a convenience that runs the `venv`, `lock`, and `sync` targets, in that order.

-If you want to _remove_ dependencies, see [Removing Dependencies](#removing-dependencies).

 **_Nota Bene_**: `make` subshells the calls, so you can't activate the virtual environment with `make` in _your_ shell session.
 I have a shell alias that does it (when run from the root of a